matn7/Google-Platform-Notes/flashcard/EventDrivenMicroservices.md

 * API composition pattern: This is the simplest approach and should be used whenever possible.
 It works by making the clients responsible for invoking the services that own the data and then combining the results.
 * CQRS pattern: Command Query Responsibility Segregation (CQRS) pattern is more powerful but also more complex.
-It involves maintaining one or more view databases whose sole purpose is to support queries, making it easier to retrieve and combin data from multiple services.
+It involves maintaining one or more view databases whose sole purpose is to support queries, making it easier to retrieve and combine data from multiple services.

 #### API composition pattern.